vjammi/datastructures/src/main/java/ds/sort/readme.md

         // Sort
         int i = lo; int j = mid+1;
         for (int k = lo; k <= hi; k++){
-            // When all elements from one of the either halves of the au array have been merged into the original arr,
+            // When all elements from one of the either halves of the array have been merged into the original arr, then copy
-            // then copy the other sorted half of the au array into the original array, as it is. if      (i>mid)                     arr[k] = aux[j++];
+            // the remainder sorted half of the other half of the array into the original array. if      (i>mid)                     arr[k] = aux[j++];
             else if (j>hi)                      arr[k] = aux[i++];
             // Normal Path
             else if (aux[j]<aux[i])             arr[k] = aux[j++];
             else                                arr[k] = aux[i++];
         }
-        printArray(arr, "m");
     }
 ```